transitland/transitland-processing-animation/blog/blogpost.md

 2) **Routes** to get operator vehicle types
 3) **ScheduleStopPairs** to get origin -> destination schedule stop pairs

 The `ScheduleStopPairs` endpoint does the bulk of the work.
 Each `ScheduleStopPair` is an edge between an origin stop and a destination stop.
 Each `ScheduleStopPair` includes origin departure time and location, destination arrival time and location, and a service calendar which tells you which days a trip is possible. *TransitFlow* searches for all `ScheduleStopPairs` for a specified operator or for many operators within a specified bounding box.
-It then does some data cleaning, calculates trip durations and bearings, and concatenates everything into a table.
-It then outputs this table to single CSV file which will drive the animation.
+It then parses the data, calculates trip durations and bearings, and concatenates everything into a tidy, tabular dataset.
+It then outputs this dataset to single CSV file, which will drive the animation.

 #### Visualizing the data